dancs-dev/dancs.dev/content/blog/pihole-with-doh.md

 +++
-title = 'Local DNS using Pihole with upstream DNS over HTTPS' date = 2025-07-28T16:15:09+01:00 draft = false summary = "Set up Pi-hole using Docker, configure it to use upstream DNS over HTTPS, and use local DNS to easily access local homelab services."
+title = 'Local DNS using Pi-hole with upstream DNS over HTTPS' date = 2025-07-28T16:15:09+01:00 draft = false summary = "Set up Pi-hole using Docker, configure it to use upstream DNS over HTTPS, and use local DNS to easily access local homelab services."